 Freezing causes ice to form unevenly within the bowl cavities, especially if the centrifuge is not perfectly level.
 On startup, this solid mass of ice causes a severe imbalance in the bowl.
 This unbalanced load can cause violent vibration of the bowl to the detriment of the equipment.

 The distributor (aka disc carrier), which holds all the discs, has an alignment rib to orient all the disc holes for fluid passage, as shown in the image below.
-The alignment rib should be positioned within the alignment slot of the discs.

 There are cases where the operator has not assembled the bowl correctly, or there are missing discs.
-Under such conditions, the loose discs (without the compression) tend to impact the distributor’s alignment rib.
+Under such conditions, the loose discs (without the compression) tend to impact the distributor’s locating rib.
 Repeated impacts cause the disc-slot to open up, allowing some discs to spin and lose their orientation.

 Similarly, the wing-inset (shown in the image below) can also lose its orientation in a loosely packed bowl.
 The wing-inset is a relatively heavy part of the bowl.
 A misaligned part in the rotating bowl causes an imbalance (as explained above).
 This misalignment is another possible source of centrifuge vibrations.